 In the event that the Chancellor is incapacitated or not available to make a Policy-level decision, devolution of authority will proceed as follows:

-Chancellor –> Provost –> Senior Vice Chancellor –> Senior Vice Provost
+Chancellor –> Provost –> Executive Vice Chancellor –> Senior Vice Provost

 Emergency – conditions which harm or threaten to harm the university community, as determined by the Chancellor or designee, including but not limited to a significant concern or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.

 Emergency Management Policy-level Group or EMPG – The members of this group include senior campus leaders that serve as an advisory board for the Chancellor in the event of an emergency.
-With input and direction from the Senior Vice Chancellor and Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Infrastructure and Safety proposes the membership of this group for the Chancellor s review and approval.
+With input and direction from the Executive Vice Chancellor and Chief Operating Officer and Executive Vice Chancellor for Academic Affairs, the Associate Vice Chancellor for Integrity, Safety and Compliance proposes the membership of this group for the Chancellor s review and approval.

 Emergency Management Operations Group or EMOG – The members of this group are from organizations directly involved in managing campus incidents and communicating to the campus community and serve as subject matter experts on campus emergency management issues and a personnel reserve to staff an activated incident command post.
 EMOG meets regularly to discuss plans and readiness, emergent issues, emergency management strategies, conduct trainings and exercises, and provide recommendations for the EMPG s consideration.